St. Louis Commercial Roofing

 $5 - $10 per sq ft

-Installing new system over existing if structure and code allow.
+Installing a new membrane over the existing one if structure and code allow.
 Lower cost than tear-off but limits future options and shortens new warranty.
 Code restricts to one recover in most cases.

 Factors Affecting Price